Introduction

 Open a terminal

 The terminal is just an alternative way to access the filing system on your computer without using the graphical user interface (GUI).
-So instead of seeing icons which represent folders and programs we just see lists.
-Whenever we open a terminal window for the first time we are located in the home directory of our computer.
+So instead of seeing icons representing folders and programs, we see text-based lists.
+When we open a terminal window, we are typically located in our home directory.

-To carry out the tasks we need to via the command line we need to navigate between directories.
-To find out where we are at any given time we type:
+To carry out the tasks via the command line we need to navigate between directories.
+To find out where we are at any given time, type:

 pwd